Lucas-Lo/medicaldiffusion/README.md

+# Lucas Edit
+pytorcch lightning 1.6.4 not available, so needed to download latest version Need to install ipykernal
+Need to install cuda on torch (Not sure)

 # Medical Diffusion

 This repository contains the code to our paper "Medical Diffusion: Denoising Diffusion Probabilistic Models for 3D Medical Image Synthesis"